tripledio/tripledio.github.io/_drafts/models.md

 + **A world map** is typical example of a model.
 The world can be modelled in a variety of different ways.
 Depending on what function needs to fulfilled.

-This may seem obvious but it is important to realize that we can have many different models for the same problem to solve.
-Just as we can have different models working together because there are different problems to solve.
+From the above definition it also follows that
++ for solving a *single* problem, there are many *different models possible*
++ several *different models* can work *together*, each solving a different problem

-## Classic types of model
+## Classic types of software models

 Some examples of models used in the software industry: